Table of Contents

 Some of the most effective opt-in forms show up as timed popups.
 Website users will get annoyed if you overuse this tactic, but a well-timed popup can work wonders.

 Getting a visitor to subscribe to your email list is easier if you’ve already engaged them with your site’s content.
-Timed popups allow users to engage first and only encourage signups once the user has shown interest by browsing your site for a set period of time.
+Timed popups allow users to engage first and only include a signup form once the user has shown interest by browsing your site for a set period of time.

 Remember, the key to good email marketing is having a list full of people who want to be on it.
 Having a signup form ensures that you won’t end up spamming people.
 Not using too many popups for your opt-in form is also better than going overboard.